 The second column shows the legend for each inheritor to help you memorize quickly.
 For example, H for Husband, W for Wife, etc.

-The fourth column shows the inheritors who can inherit as residuary.
+The fourth column shows the inheritors who can inherit as Muslim residuary sharers.
 For example, Sons can inherit as either Joint residuary (jR) or Independent residuary (iR).
 In another example, Daughters can inherit only as Joint residuary (jR).